roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Use NodeLocal DNSCache in an ACK cluster.md

 **Note:**

 -   The preceding command enables automatic DNSConfig injection only for the default namespace.
-To enable DNSConfig auto injection for other namespaces, replace `default` with the namespace based on your requirements.
+To enable automatic DNSConfig injection for other namespaces, replace `default` with the namespace based on your requirements.
--   If automatic DNSConfig injection is enabled for a namespace but you do not want to automatically inject DNSConfig to a pod, you can add the `node-local-dns-injection=disabled` label to the pod template.
+-   If automatic DNSConfig injection is enabled for a namespace but you do not want to automatically inject DNSConfig to a specified pod, you can add the `node-local-dns-injection=disabled` label to the pod template.

 After automatic DNSConfig injection is enabled, the following parameters are added to new pods.
 To ensure the high availability of DNS services, the cluster IP address of kube-dns is added to the nameservers parameter as a backup DNS server.